auth0/docs/articles/libraries/auth0-spa-js/index.md

   - index
 ---

-# Auth0 SDK for Single Page Applications
+# Auth0 Single Page Application SDK

-Auth0 SDK for Single Page Applications using the [Authorization Code Grant Flow with PKCE](/api-auth/tutorials/authorization-code-grant-pkce).
+The Auth0 Single Page Application (SPA) SDK is a new JavaScript library designed to secure SPAs with best practices and less code.
+It implements [Universal Login](/universal-login) and the [Authorization Code Grant Flow with PKCE](/api-auth/tutorials/authorization-code-grant-pkce).
+The Auth0 SPA SDK handles grant and protocol details, manages token expiration and renewal, and it stores and caches tokens for you.

-You can find the source code of the library [on Github](https://github.com/auth0/auth0-spa-js) and the full API documentation is [here](https://auth0.github.io/auth0-spa-js/).
+You can find the source code [on Github](https://github.com/auth0/auth0-spa-js) and the full API documentation [here](https://auth0.github.io/auth0-spa-js/).

 ## Installation